 While I do not fully understand the Torah's placement of this mitzva perhaps this is in keeping with the Torah's style of often presenting mitzvoth where we least expect them and where we might have argued they do not apply.
-Thus the mitzva of how we are to treat our spouse is recorded regarding a slave and that of a proper and speedy burial is recorded in the context of a convicted murderer.
+Thus the mitzva of how we are to treat our spouse is recorded regarding a slave and that of a proper and speedy burial is recorded in the context of a convicted murderer put to death.
 In fact much of the honour we must show others is derived from the honour shown to the deceased.
 Imagine how much more respect we must show the living!

 The mitzva of kiddush Hashem demands that we be conscious of our divine image and the image of the Divine at all times.
 And we can see the true character of a person when we are free to act as we like and there is little holding us back.
 It is in how we interact with the animal kingdom that we can best demonstrate that G-d's "mercy is upon all his creations."